bloovis/csup.mirror/www/crscope.md

 in the case of one-liner class and method definitions, with `end` on the same line.

-Crscope can also search for files, using a partial match of the term you enter, and can also search using regular expressions.
+Like cscope, crscope can also search for files, using a partial match of the term you enter, and can also search using regular expressions.

+Crscope attempts to define method and class names using a qualified syntax of the form `Class1.Class2[...].MethodName`, where nested classes are separated with periods.
+This is slightly different from the scoping syntax used in Crystal, but it allows for a consistent and simple naming scheme.

+## New features

-Crscope has two features that are missing in cscope:
+Crscope has several features that are missing in cscope:

 * **Completions**:  If you
 press ?  while entering a search field, crscope will display a list of